-The Cooper Union was founded on the principle of providing access to higher education regardless of race, creed, gender or financial means.
+The Cooper Union was founded on the principle of providing access to higher education regardless of race, creed, gender, or financial means.
 Tuition assistance has been integral to the make-up of the institution since it began over 150 years ago.
-Our admissions process is need-blind which means your financial circumstances have no bearing on your admissions decision.
+The Cooper Union’s Office of Financial Aid helps students and their families understand the financial requirements of a Cooper Union education and explore options and funding to meet educational expenses.
+We assist with all aspects of the financial aid application process and help individuals and families financially plan their academic careers at the institution.

 FAFSA (Title IV Institutional) Code: 002710